haxamxam/CNN_ImageClassifier_CatDog/README.md

 ## Installation

-Python 3.7 and venv in Pycharm used in this project.
+Python 3.7 and Virtualenv in Pycharm used in this project.

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the dependencies.

 ```bash
 pip install -r requirements.txt